-This comparison stage helps you verify all transactions and ensure your accounts are secured and well-maintained.
+This comparison stage helps verify all transactions and ensure accounts are well-maintained.

 The Benefits of Payment Reconciliation

 - Avoids accounting error issues: Deposit mistakes happen, usually through human error.
-Although reconciliation can’t stop errors from happening, it can prevent them from causing unwanted damage.
+Although reconciliation can’t stop errors, it can prevent them from causing unwanted damage.

 The Drawbacks of Payment Reconciliation

-Really, there are no drawbacks to payment reconciliation—it is entirely advantageous to have a better understanding of your accounts.
-However, there are drawbacks to manual reconciliation, meaning the reliance on manual data entry and paper copies to keep track of cash flow.
+Really, there are no drawbacks to payment reconciliation—it’s entirely advantageous to have a better understanding of your accounts.
+However, there are drawbacks to manual reconciliation, that is, the reliance on manual data entry and paper copies to monitor cash flow.